Hybrid Model for Teaching and Learning

 Course Development Support and Learning Spaces Infrastructure Investment

-The Eberly Center has learned from the fall semester and has prepared the spring semester to be even better with a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
+The Eberly Center offers a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
 These resources include updates for syllabus statements and preparations for hybrid and remote teaching.

-Additional technology was installed throughout campus, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.
+Additional technology has been installed throughout campus, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.